ihatenodejs/aidxnFUN/README.md

 # Install and self host
 Have a weird obsession?
 Want a pre-built site you can use for free?
 Host aidxnFUN!
-As the code is avaliable under the CC Zero license, which means you should feel free and encouraged to change content, design, whatever!
+As the code is avaliable under the CC-BY-SA-4.0 license, which means you should feel free and encouraged to change content, design, whatever!
-During this process, `screen`, `node` (20.08.0,
+During this process, `screen`, `node` (20.08.0), and `docker` will be installed on your computer.

 Please note the /status endpoint will be broken with the original servers as CORS is blocked on sites not requesting from my personal domain.